Tim Hortons

 • Our team at Foothills are experts and are able to handle these cases quickly and with upmost professionalism.

-We’ve helped hundreds of employers obtain positive LMIAs to support their workforce needs thanks to our proven process and extensive knowledge.
+We have assisted hundreds of employers in securing favorable LMIAs to meet their workforce requirements through our established process and extensive expertise.

-You will receive a simple questionnaire, a compilation of necessary documents, and guidance for next steps to ensure you are fully briefed on the upcoming process.
+You will be provided with a straightforward questionnaire, an outline of essential documents, and instructions for the next steps to ensure you are thoroughly informed about the forthcoming process.

-Our team goes to work setting all advertising and building your LMIA application.
-We handle advertising requirements, register for Jobbank (if needed), produce a recruitment summary, and stay in contact with you throughout the entire process.
+Our team diligently sets up all advertising and prepares your LMIA application.
+We manage advertising needs, register for Jobbank (if necessary), create a recruitment summary, and maintain communication with you throughout the entire process.

-Your complete application will come to you for review and signatures.
-After your review, we perform a rigorous internal review to ensure perfection!
+Your finalized application will be sent to you for your review and signatures.
+Once you've completed your review, we conduct a thorough internal assessment to ensure excellence!

-Your application is submitted to Service Canada.
-We immediately send you a confirmation of submission, summary of current government processing times, and advise you immediately of any government communication.
+Your application has been submitted to Service Canada.
+We promptly provide you with a confirmation of submission, a summary of current government processing times, and we will notify you immediately of any updates from the government.

-Additional requests may be required.
-We join you for your ESDC interview to ensure the application is being represented with full professional direction from start to finish.
+Further requests may be made by ESDC and we diligently communication with Service Canada on your behalf.
+We accompany you to your ESDC interview to ensure your application is represented with complete professional guidance from beginning to end.

 What Our Clients Are Saying